EBISPOT/EJP-Ontology/docs/Adding_new_terms.md

 ### Adding Terms to the Import Files

-Terms are imported to SCATLAS from other ontologies, but not all terms from external ontologies are imported.
+Terms are imported to EJP-RD from other ontologies, but not all terms from external ontologies are imported.
 Occasionally, you will find that a valid identifier exists in an external ontology, but the identifier is not available in Protege because that term is not yet imported.
 To import a term from an external ontology:

 1. Navigate to the imports folder on GitHub, located at [https://github.com/geneontology/go-ontology/tree/master/src/ontology/imports](https://github.com/geneontology/go-ontology/tree/master/src/ontology/imports).
 2. Look in the list of ontologies for the ontology that contains the term you wish to import.